-Further constraints may apply for the various use cases and hypervisors.
+Further constraints may apply to the various use cases and hypervisors.
 More information on how to do sizing for the Jedox Platform can be found in Jedox Hardware Requirements.

 Since Jedox is an in-memory data platform, the memory requirements of a Jedox system need to be calculated based on capacity sizing as well.
 These figures are determined by the customer.
 It is important to note that a vCPU is not exactly equivalent to a full physical core, because it is mapped to a logical execution thread.
 When hyper-threading is enabled, a physical core has two execution threads.
 This means, two vCPUs are needed to use both threads.
 However, the additional thread created by enabling hyper-threading does not double the performance of the core.
 It has been determined that enabling hyper-threading usually increases overall Jedox system performance by approximately 20%.